-We go on with Aimere village to see the interesting distillation process of the local alcoholic called arak and made from palm trees, then with the visit of Bena Village.
-Located in Ngada district on a hilltop facing the Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries old houses covered with grass.
+We go on with Aimere village to see the distillation process of the local alcoholic called arak and made from palm trees, then with the visit to Bena Village.
+Located in the Ngada district on a hilltop facing Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries-old houses covered with grass.

-In the middle of the village, there’s sacrificial stones and cult houses, which were used for ritual ceremonies and sacrificial offerings.
+In the middle of the village, there are sacrificial stones and cult houses, which were used for ritual ceremonies and sacrificial offerings.
 In the afternoon we take a rest bathing in the hot springs at So’a before getting to Bajawa.

 4°day: Bajawa – Moni